Who We Are

 Do the patrons seem to be enjoying themselves?
 Does the place have an air of electricity and excitement?
 Is it clear where you should place orders or request assistance?
 Does it feel like a place you would want to stay for a while or come back to visit?

-The five pillars listed above are all added and averaged to form the overall rating for the business reviewed.
+The Four Pillars listed above are all added and averaged to form the overall rating for the business reviewed.
 More details about those rankings are explained by clicking on the headings below:

 10 - Slap Yo Mama